 Retirement

-Pension Lump Sum vs. Monthly Annuity: A Framework for Deciding
+Pension Lump Sum vs. Monthly Payments: How to Decide

 Key Takeaways

-This decision is permanent and irreversible.
-Once you take the lump sum, you cannot change your mind.
-The monthly pension option disappears forever, making this one of the highest-stakes financial choices you’ll face.
+This decision is permanent.
+Once you take the lump sum, the monthly pension disappears forever.
+There's no undo button, which makes this one of the biggest financial choices most people will face.

-Your pension has a hidden “interest rate” built in.
-The lump sum offer implies a rate of return—typically 5-7%.
-If you can consistently beat that rate investing on your own, the lump sum may come out ahead.
+Your pension has a hidden “interest rate” baked in.
+The lump sum offer implies a rate of return, typically 5–7%.
+If you can beat that rate investing on your own, the lump sum may come out ahead.
 If not, the pension likely wins.

-Longevity is the central variable in this equation.
-Pensions reward those who live longer.
-If you have health concerns or shorter family longevity, the lump sum may be more valuable.
+Longevity is the biggest variable.
+Pensions reward people who live longer.
+If you have health concerns or shorter family longevity, the lump sum may hold more value.
 If you’re likely to live into your 90s, the pension often wins.

-Most pensions lose purchasing power over time.
-Without a cost-of-living adjustment (COLA), a fixed $2,500/month pension will buy roughly $1,500 worth of goods in 20 years at 3% inflation.
-Factor this erosion into your comparison.
+Most pensions lose buying power over time.
+Without a cost-of-living adjustment (COLA), a $2,500/month pension buys about $1,385 worth of goods in 20 years at 3% inflation.
+That’s a 45% drop in purchasing power.

 How Lump Sums Are Calculated

-Your employer doesn’t pull the lump sum number out of thin air.
-They calculate the present value of all your expected future pension payments using two key inputs: how long you’re statistically expected to live (mortality tables) and what interest rate to use for discounting future payments back to today’s dollars.
+Your employer doesn’t pick the lump sum number out of thin air.
+They calculate the present value of all your expected future pension payments using two inputs: how long you’re statistically expected to live (mortality tables from the IRS) and what interest rate to use for discounting those future payments back to today’s dollars.

-The IRS mandates specific interest rates for this calculation, called 417(e) segment rates.
-These rates change monthly and directly affect your lump sum offer.
-When rates are low, lump sums are higher (future payments are worth more today).
+The IRS mandates specific rates for this calculation, called 417(e) segment rates.
+These rates change monthly and directly affect lump sum offers.
+As of mid-2025, the three segment rates range from roughly 4.8% to 5.7%.
+When rates are low, lump sums are higher because future payments are worth more in today’s dollars.
 When rates rise, lump sums shrink.
-This is why timing can matter—the same pension benefit might produce a $500,000 lump sum in one interest rate environment and $420,000 in another.
+The same pension benefit might produce a $500,000 lump sum in one rate environment and $420,000 in another.

-Choosing between the pension and lump sum isn’t just a math problem—it’s a choice between two philosophies of retirement security.
+This isn’t just a math problem.
+It’s a choice between two philosophies of retirement security.
 The pension prioritizes guaranteed income and simplicity.
 The lump sum prioritizes control and flexibility.

 • • Guaranteed for life (and possibly your spouse’s life)